 - Medical Coverage: Medical Insurance carried by most full-time faculty and staff is usually applicable overseas; however each traveler should confirm this with their individual carrier.
 Students should also check with their health insurance provider to confirm their coverage extends overseas.

 - Workers’ Compensation: Workers’ Compensation (703-993-2600) is insurance that covers University employees who suffer a work-related illness or injury.
 It provides for the full payment of medical expenses, emergency evacuation, rehabilitation treatment, and any loss of salary.
 At overseas locations, it is customary for the employee to pay the bill and be reimbursed by the Commonwealth upon return to the U.S.

-- Vehicle Insurance: Although Mason vehicle collision, comprehensive, and liability insurance is applicable overseas, it is recommended that travelers purchase this insurance at the overseas destination.
-The purchase of rental automobile insurance overseas is a State-approved, reimbursable expense.
+- Vehicle Insurance: Although Mason vehicle collision, comprehensive, and liability insurance is applicable overseas, it is recommended that travelers purchase this insurance at the overseas destination through the car rental agency.
+The purchase of rental automobile insurance overseas is a state-approved, reimbursable expense.

 - Personal Property of Mason Personnel: The University’s insurance does not cover faculty, staff, or student property unless its use is a Mason condition of employment.
-If this is the case, documentation to support the requirement must be on file in the Office of Risk Management.
+If this is the case, documentation to support the requirement must be on file in Operational Risk Management.

 Please visit our International Travel FAQs page for commonly asked questions regarding International Travel Insurance.